Nroulston/Nroulston.github.io/_posts/2020-07-23-3_things_i_learned_when_making_my_first_sinatra_app.markdown

 ![](https://materializecss.com/images/starter-template.gif)

-The peace of mind of using Materialize allowed me to push the boundaries of what I knew and create a user friendly front end with, what is to me, a complex back-end.
+The peace of mind of using Materialize allowed me to push the boundaries of what I knew, and to create a user friendly front end with, what is to me, a complex back-end.

 ## 3. Using a database correctly takes work, and a lot of doc reading.